-As the name of the ratio says relation of the price to its earnings.
+As the name of the ratio says, the relation of the price to its earnings.
 This ratio is considered an important ratio in fundamental analysis.
 The ratio looks at the company’s current price to per-share earnings of the company.

-For example, the current market price of company XYZ is $50 and earnings per share is $2.50, so the P/E ratio is 20.
-Higher the P/E ratio, better is the future growth prospects.
+For example, the current market price of company XYZ is $50, and earnings per share are $2.50, so the P/E ratio is 20.
+The higher the P/E ratio, the better is the future growth prospects.

 This is not the ultimate ratio to rely on but can give a better picture with peer comparisons.

-- Dividends: A company paying dividend reflects steady earnings.
+- Dividends: A company paying dividends reflects steady earnings.
 A company should modestly but regularly pay dividends to their investors and also reinvest in the business.

 The stock market is a gamble where you lose some and win some and sometimes lose completely.
 Therefore, experts say, ‘ Never lay all your eggs in one basket.’

-Always diversify and invest from long term perspective.
-If you have short term goals, say 2 years to pay your child’s tuition fees or 5 years for paying the loan then there is no certainty that you will gain the required amount.
+Always diversify and invest from a long term perspective.
+If you have short term goals, say two years to pay your child’s tuition fees or five years for paying the loan, then there is no certainty that you will gain the required amount.

 Diversification of Portfolio

-When your portfolio consists of different stocks of different sectors, then you protect your portfolio overall value against the loss of ay particular stock.
+When your portfolio consists of different stocks of different sectors, then you protect your portfolio’s overall value against the loss of a particular stock.

 Invest in Funds and ETF’s: